cilevanmarken/BayesDiff/blogpost.md

 ## *How do diffusion models work?*

-Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise, then learn to reverse this process for sample generation [Yang et al., 2023].
+Diffusion Models (DMs) are a family of probabilistic generative models that progressively destruct data by injecting noise, then learn to reverse this process for sample generation [Yang et al., 2023].
 This forward process, parameterizd by $q$ in the left equation, uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise, with a variance of $\beta_t \in (0,1)$, is added in $T$ steps.
 This results in a sequence of noisy samples $x_1,...,x_T$ parameterized by the equation below.

-> "Diffusion models are a family of": ik zou hier aangeven dat we DMs in het vervolg van de blogpost aanduiden met (DM)

 $$\begin{align}
 q\left( x_1, \ldots, x_T \mid x_0 \right) := \prod_{t=1}^T q \left( x_t \mid x_{t-1} \right) & \qquad \qquad
 q\left( x_t \mid x_{t-1} \right) := \mathcal{N}\left( x_t ; \sqrt{1-\beta_t} x_{t-1}, \beta_t \mathbf{I} \right) & \qquad \qquad
 \end{align}$$

-As step $t$ becomes larger the data sample $x_0$ gradually loses its distinguishable features and becomes equivalent to an isotrophic Gaussian function namely, a noisy image. *Figure 2* points out both the forward diffusion process that gradually adds noise to the image as well as the reversed process.
+As step $t$ becomes larger the data sample $x_0$ gradually loses its distinguishable features and becomes equivalent to an isotrophic Gaussian function, namely a noisy image. *Figure 2* points out both the forward diffusion process that gradually adds noise to the image as well as the reversed process.
 In this reversed process, the true sample from a Gaussian noise input $x_T \sim \mathcal{N}(0,I)$ is recreated by sampling from $q(x_{t-1}|x_t)$.
 Sampling from $q(x_{t-1}|x_t)$ is hard because the entire dataset needs to be used.
 The goal is to learn model $p_{\theta}$, parameterized by the next equation.

->  "to an isotrophic Gaussian function namely, a noisy image.": klopt de komma daar? ik zou eerder zeggen , namely a noisy image

 $$p_\theta \left( x_{t-1} \mid x_t \right) := \mathcal{N} \left( x_{t-1} ; \mu_\theta \left( x_t, t \right), \Sigma_\theta \left( x_t, t \right) \right) \qquad \qquad$$